stephenkostas/apostrophe-documentation/tutorials/core-concepts/editable-content-on-pages/custom-widgets.md

 ---
-title: Custom Widgets Part 1 Creating a Basic Widget
+title: Creating a Basic Widget
 layout: tutorial
 ---

-# Custom Widgets Part 1: Creating a Basic Widget
+# Creating a Basic Widget

-You've seen a lot of the widgets that come "in the box" with Apostrophe.
-But you can do much more by creating your own.
+Apostrophe comes with many widgets out of the box, but you can do much more by creating your own.

-Here's a common case: you want to build your own navigation menu.
-[Apostrophe's page tree is awesome](/tutorials/core-concepts/pages-and-navigation/connecting-pages.md) but sometimes you want to "cherrypick" pages from all over the tree, perhaps for a special footer.

-Let's create a custom widgets to help provide navigation. you'll start with a simple widget that adds a link in a well-formatted way, and then enhance it so that it adds links programmatically in the next section.
+Here's a common case: you want to build your own sitemap.
+We'll create custom widgets to accomplish this.
+You'll start with a simple widget that adds a link, and then enhance it so that it adds links programmatically in the next section.

-## Creating Modules
+## Creating a Modules

 Just about everything new you create in Apostrophe will be a "module."
 Project-specific modules live in `lib/modules`.

-Apostrophe will spot them there if you list them in `app.js`.
-You can also publish and install modules with `npm`.
-Apostrophe looks in both places.
+FOLDER TREE

+{% hint style='warning' %}
 Your module name **should not start with** `apostrophe`.
 That's reserved for our official modules.
 Modules almost always have plural names.
 The name of a module that provides widgets should end in `-widgets`.
+{% endhint %}

-The basic steps for creating any widget go like this:
+There are five basic steps for creating any widget:

-* Create a folder for the module.
+1. Create a folder for the module.

-* Register the widget in `app.js`.
+2. Register the widget in `app.js`.

-* Create an `index.js` for the widget.
+3. Create an `index.js` for the widget.

-* Create the `view` folder and create the display template for the widget.
+4. Create the `view` folder and create the display template for the widget.

-* Add the widget to a template to be displayed.
+5. Add the widget to a template to be displayed.

 ## Example: `link`, the simplest widget

 For you first widget, we'll start simple.
 First, create the folder, `index.js` and register the widget.

 1\.
-In the terminal, from the project root, enter:
+In the terminal, from the project root, enter to create the module folder:

 ```bash
 mkdir -p lib/modules/link-widgets
 ```

 2\.
-Then include the module in `app.js` by adding the following to the `modules` object:
+Then register the module in `app.js` by adding the following to the `modules` object:

 {% code-tabs %}